The Dangers Of Burn Injuries

 - Fires in commercial or recreational spaces

-Every year, nearly half a million Americans suffer burn injuries serious enough to warrant medical attention.
-Burn injuries are typically categorized by their cause and by their severity.
+Doctors categorize brain injuries by their cause and by their severity.
 The four main types of burns include:

-- Chemical.
-Chemical burns can be extremely dangerous for victims.
-They happen when a victim comes into contact with an acidic or alkaline substance, chemical reaction, or chemical explosion.
-For example, a victim may suffer a workplace injury when they unknowingly come into contact with dangerous chemicals and are subsequently burned.
+- Chemical: Chemical burns can be extremely dangerous for victims.
+They happen when a victim comes into contact with an acidic or alkaline substance, chemical reaction or chemical explosion.

 - Medical bills.
 Burn injuries require a substantial amount of care from multiple specialists, so any fair settlement should cover all the expenses incurred because of your injury.